Your Child's Checkup: 8 Years

 - problem solve in a more organized and logical way

-Here are some things to keep in mind until your next routine visit at 9 years:
+Here are some things to keep in mind until your child's next checkup at 9 years:

 - Encourage your child to participate in a variety of activities, including music, arts and crafts, sports, after-school clubs, and other activities of interest.

-- Teach your child the skills needed to cross the street independently (looking both ways, listening for cars), but continue to help your child cross the street until age 10.
+- Teach your child how to cross the street independently (looking both ways, listening for cars), but continue to help your child cross the street until age 10.

 These checkup sheets are consistent with the American Academy of Pediatrics (AAP)/Bright Futures guidelines.